neptune-ai/neptune-client/README.md

 Have a single place where your team can see the results and access all models and experiments.

-* <a href="https://docs.neptune.ai/you-should-know/collaboration-in-neptune" target=“_blank”><b>Send a link:</b></a> share every chart, dashboard, table view, or anything else you see in the neptune.ai app by copying and sending persistent URLs.
+* <a href="https://docs.neptune.ai/you-should-know/collaboration-in-neptune" target="_blank"><b>Send a link:</b></a> share every chart, dashboard, table view, or anything else you see in the neptune.ai app by copying and sending persistent URLs.

-* <a href="https://docs.neptune.ai/usage/querying_metadata/" target=“_blank”><b>Query API:</b></a> access all model metadata via neptune.ai API.
+* <a href="https://docs.neptune.ai/usage/querying_metadata/" target="_blank"><b>Query API:</b></a> access all model metadata via neptune.ai API.
 Whatever you logged, you can query in a similar way.

-* <a href="https://neptune.ai/pricing" target=“_blank”><b>Manage users and projects:</b></a> create different projects, add users to them, and grant different permissions levels.
+* <a href="https://neptune.ai/pricing" target="_blank"><b>Manage users and projects:</b></a> create different projects, add users to them, and grant different permissions levels.

-* <a href="https://neptune.ai/pricing" target=“_blank”><b>Add your entire org:</b></a> get unlimited users on every paid plan.
+* <a href="https://neptune.ai/pricing" target="_blank"><b>Add your entire org:</b></a> get unlimited users on every paid plan.
 So you can invite your entire organization, including product managers and subject matter experts at no extra cost.
 &nbsp;

 &nbsp;